Amid frigid winter, Goldman, Morgan Stanley see commodity gains

 "The firms that are announcing exits from commodities, for example, they weren't in those businesses in the 1990s," Goldman Chief Financial Officer Harvey Schwartz said.
 "We got into commodities in 1981."

-Morgan Stanley, which is selling its physical oil trading arm to Russia's Rosneft but will retain its large power and natural gas desks, said a "strong performance" in commodities helped boost its wider Fixed Income and Commodities (FICC) net revenue to $1.7 billion (1 billion pounds) from $1.5 billion.
+Morgan Stanley, which is selling its physical oil trading arm to Russia's Rosneft but will retain its large power and natural gas desks, said a "strong performance" in commodities helped boost its wider Fixed Income and Commodities (FICC) net revenue to $1.7 billion from $1.5 billion.

 "We had real strength in commodities, given volatility in the market driven by weather, and we had a real robust client activity," Morgan's Chief Financial Officer Ruth Porat told Reuters.
 She said commodities revenues would still have been "slightly" higher excluding physical oil trading.